Natha Sampradaya: Natha Panthis

 The Nath Sampradaya is traditionally divided into twelve streams or Panths.
-According to David Gordon White, these panths were not really a subdivision of a monolithic order, but rather an amalgamation of separate groups descended from either Matsyendranath, Gorakshanath or one of their students.
+According to David Gordon White, these panths were not really a subdivision of a monolithic order, but rather an amalgamation of separate groups descended from either Matsyendranatha, Gorakshanatha or one of their students.
 However, there have always been many more Natha sects than will conveniently fit into the twelve formal panths.

 In Goa, the town called Madgaon may have been derived from Mathgram, a name it received from being a center of Nath Sampradaya Mathas (monasteries).
 Nath yogis practiced yoga and pursued their beliefs there, living inside caves.
 The Divar island and Pilar rock-cut caves were used for meditation by the Nath yogis.
 In the later half of the 16th century, they were persecuted for their religious beliefs and forced to convert by the Portuguese Christian missionaries.
 Except for few, the Nath yogi chose to abandon the village.

 Contemporary lineages

-The Inchegeri Sampradaya, also known as Nimbargi Sampradaya, is a lineage of Hindu Navnath c.q.
-Lingayat teachers from Maharashtra which was started by Shri Bhausaheb Maharaj.
+The Inchegeri Sampradaya, also known as Nimbargi Sampradaya, is a lineage of Hindu Navnath teachers from Maharashtra which was started by Shri Bhausaheb Maharaj.
 It is inspired by Sant Mat teachers as Namdev, Raidas and Kabir.
 The Inchegeri Sampraday has become well-known through the popularity of Nisargadatta Maharaj.